How to Help

 1. Find your local driver’s license office by clicking here.

-Please note: You can register online at RegisterMeKY.org without having to get a new driver’s license.
+Please note: You can register online at RegisterMe.org without having to get a new driver’s license.
 You can also update your registration status.
-The Driver’s License office is unable to remove your name from the Registry in their system, so visiting the Registry website is the only way to remove your name from the state Registry.
+The Driver’s License office is unable to remove your name from the Registry in their system, so contacting our office or removing your name online is the only way to remove your name from the Registry.

 Is it possible for my family to change my decision if I’m registered?